nalinahuja/qcd/README.md

 ## Dependencies
 <p align="justify">
 QCD does not require any special dependencies to operate as a command line utility and uses common builtin commands during execution.
-However, there may be some dependencies missing depending on the operating system QCD is installed in.
+However, there may be some dependencies missing depending on the operating system QCD is installed on.

 #### MacOS
 MacOS does not natively ship with the <code>realpath</code> command.
 This command is used by QCD during path resolution making it a <i>critical</i> dependency.
 This means that if the user wants use QCD as a path switching utility, then they will have to manually install this dependency using a tool like <a href="https://brew.sh/"><code>brew</code></a>.